Once you learn the ropes about aquarium upkeep, everything else gradually falls into place, and the hobby doesn’t seem like a daunting task anymore.

 Do not confine them in a small fish tank with little room for shoaling.

-I recommend a 10-gallon or a 20-gallon long aquarium or larger so that they can freely roam about.
+Anyway, I recommend a 10-gallon or a 20-gallon Long aquarium for keeping Neon Tetras.

 6. Zebra Danios – Danio rerio